RedCanaryStudios/CommandModule/README.md

 `Creates a set of admin commands.
 First parameter is prefix.
 Defaults to ':'.
 Returns adminObj.`

 adminObj:OnCommand(name, callback)
 `Creates a command with the given name.
-Callback parameters as as follows: (player, commandObj).`
+Callback parameters as as follows: (player, params).
+Returns commandObj.`

 adminObj:ChangePrefix(prefix)
 `Changes the prefix.`